 Changes of assumptions - OPEB-Health.
 Actuarial assumptions used to develop the OPEB liability changed, including the discount rate, healthcare cost trend rates, and mortality rates.
+The discount rate was changed from 4.00% to 4.28%

 Health Insurance OPEB.
 No assets are accumulated in a trust that meets the criteria of paragraph 4 of the GASB Statement No. 75.